-Automation will inevitably reduce headcount and just as in the example of the typist, those who reskilled as computer literate secretaries continued to be employed.
+Automation will inevitably reduce headcount and just as in the example of the typist, those who reskilled as computer-literate secretaries continued to be employed.

 In the PwC survey, investors believed that creating learning opportunities and providing a modern and flexible work environment are the most important factors for attracting the right talent to a business.

-This means that everyone, whether they are blue collar, white collar, back office, middle office or front office, will need to take a leaf from the book of Tim Ferris – the world’s greatest learner – and embrace a mantra of lifelong learning to stay relevant in a rapidly automating world.
+This means that everyone, whether they are blue-collar, white-collar, back office, middle office, or front office, will need to take a leaf from the book of Tim Ferris―the world’s greatest learner―and embrace a mantra of lifelong learning to stay relevant in a rapidly automating world.

-And at Arowana International, we practise what we preach.
+At Arowana International, we practise what we preach.
 We believe in lifelong learning and consider it vitally important that our team not only remain relevant, but also have skills and experience that are future-proofed in order to assist our companies to scale up sustainably.